Meningococcal disease

 People who have previously received a meningococcal polysaccharide vaccine

-People with medical conditions that increase their risk of invasive meningococcal disease who have previously received a quadrivalent meningococcal polysaccharide vaccine (4vMenPV) are recommended to receive 2 doses of MenACWY conjugate vaccine, with a recommended minimum interval of 8 weeks between doses.
+People with medical conditions that increase their risk of invasive meningococcal disease who have previously received a quadrivalent meningococcal polysaccharide vaccine (4vMenPV - previously available in Australia but now discontinued) are recommended to receive 2 doses of MenACWY conjugate vaccine, with a recommended minimum interval of 8 weeks between doses.

 Laboratory workers

-There is no preference for either brand of MenB vaccine — Bexsero or Trumenba — for laboratory workers.
+There is no preference for brand of MenACWY vaccine — MenQuadfi, Menveo or Nimenrix — for laboratory workers.

 People who have previously received a meningococcal polysaccharide vaccine